srlevit94/E-Commerce-Back-End-Product-DB/README.md

 - "npm install" the proper node packages
 - navigate to the 'db' folder, run MYSQL, and enter 'source schema.sql" into the terminal
 - change back to the main directory
-- "npm run seeds" to seed the sample data
+- "npm run seed" to seed the sample data
 - "npm run start" to run the application
 - application runs at "http://localhost:3001/api/" , then either 'categories', 'tags', or 'products' at the end of the URL